 - Use the Backspace or Delete keys to remove the last Bus segment placed.

 When placing a Bus there are three 'manual' placement modes, two of which have corner direction options.
 The modes specify how corners are created when placing buses and the angles at which buses can be placed.

-Press the Tab key to pause the placement and access the Bus mode of the Properties panel from where its line properties can be changed on-the-fly.
-Click the workspace pause button overlay () to resume placement.
+- Press the Tab key to pause the placement and access the Bus mode of the Properties panel from where its line properties can be changed on-the-fly.
+Click the design space pause button overlay () to resume placement.

-During placement, the current placement mode is displayed in the Status bar (at the very bottom of the workspace).
+- During placement, the current placement mode is displayed in the Status bar (at the very bottom of the design space).
 You can change modes at any time during Bus placement.

 45 degree mode